Elven Legacy: Gameplay

 The gameplay, like its predecessor, Fantasy Wars, is a turn-based strategy game.
 The player moves its units, each representing a single hero or a small soldier company, through hexagonal maps dictating where they go and when they attack.
 Once all units have exhausted both their move points and their (single) action for the turn the pc-controlled enemies (or the other human players, if online) start their movements and actions.
 As with Fantasy Wars, units are inspired by the typical fantasy races in a fantasy-medieval setting.
 Usually, a mission requires a certain list of objectives to fulfill (kill certain enemies, or reach a certain town on the map) with "prizes" awarded at the end of the mission based on how many turns the player needed to achieve them.

 Plot

+Elven Legacy was developed by 1C: Ino-Co.
 The game presents a time when five races existed: elves, orcs, humans, the undead, and dwarves.
 The races are in conflict for possession of one land where the orcs once have been driven away by the human race.
 A hundred years later, the orcs prepare for a war to recapture their motherland.
 At the same time, the other races declare war against the human race in an effort to capture the territory in which humans lived.
 The player can either choose to play as the elves or the orcs.

+Development

+The graphics of Elven Legacy were implemented due to multiple reasons.
+One of these reasons was that they were inspired by World of Warcraft, but the other was the reason was that their research showed that players did not resonate as well with its initially "grim and dark [world] with realistic looking textures and light."
+As part of this research, the game's lead artist experimented by coloring a screenshot by hand.
+They liked how this look, and felt it would be a good idea to make a serious game that was "fun to look at.